 Can Christianity still be an agent of unity and peace in spite of its long history of internal divisions?
 It seems very unlikely.
-But a young priest of the Oriental Orthodox Church answers it affirmatively in his recent book,
+But a young priest of the Oriental Orthodox Church answers it affirmatively in his recent book, Christian faith and Global Peace.

 In this book, which is his doctoral dissertation, published recently by CSS Books in India, Father Bijesh Philip evaluates the contribution of two towering theologians of the last century toward global peace—Hans Küng and Paulos Mar Gregorios.
 Bringing them together, Father Philip claims that in Hans Küng and Mar Gregorios, the western and eastern Christian traditions converge with the single purpose of bringing about peace in the world.
 Hans Küng and Mar Gregorios, who have been giants in the world of thought, have so much in common although they have come from the two diverse tributaries of Christianity.
 The common goal of peace and justice has made the differences between them insignificant.